Godparent: Orthodox Church

 The Orthodox institution of godparenthood has been the least affected of the major traditions by change.
 In some Orthodox churches (Serbian, Greek) usually the best man (kum, кум, koumbaros) or bridesmaid (kuma, кума, koumbara) at a couple's wedding act as a godparent to the first or all children of the marriage.
 In some instances, the godfather is responsible for naming the child.
 A godparent to a child will then act as a sponsor at the child's wedding.
 Godparents are expected to be in good standing in the Orthodox church, including its rulings on divorce, and aware of the meaning and responsibilities of their role.
-They cannot be a minor or a parent of the child, and at least one sponsor must be Orthodox.

 Reformed Churches

 In the Reformed tradition that includes the Continental Reformed, Congregationalist and Presbyterian Churches, the godparents are more often referred to as sponsors, who have the role of standing with the child during infant baptism and pledging to instruct the child in the faith.
 In the baptismal liturgy of Reformed Geneva, "the traditional presence of godparents was retained".
 John Calvin, the progenitor of the Reformed tradition, himself served as a godparent during forty-seven baptisms.
 The Reformed Church in Geneva, in order to ensure confessional orthodoxy, "expected parents to select Reformed godparents."
 Today, many Reformed churches invite parents to select godparents for their prospective neophyte, while other parishes entrust this responsibility to the whole congregation.